 If you separate your moms into private birthing pens for kidding then at the very least let everyone out to stretch their legs a few times each day.
 We have a small center aisle in our barn that is perfect for the kids to get out and play with risk from other adults in the herd.

 This allows them to get accustomed to someone other than their siblings and also gives the new moms a much-needed break.

 Tip #5.
 Tether Feed

-This is something we prefer to do on our homestead but is not required to have people friendly goats.
+This is something we prefer to do on our homestead but is not required to have people-friendly goats.
 We just find it easier to custom set a diet that is specific to each goat.
-This allows us to better manage issues that may come up or to prep with herbs for a healthier goat.
+This allows us to better manage issues that may come up or to offer support by mixing feed rations with specific goat herbs.

 Tethered feeding also teaches goats that certain rules must be followed.
 By teaching your goats to eat this way you are not only setting a routine for them but for you as well.

 Basically, it is feeding your goats on a short lead.
 This way they can only get access to the food that is directly in front of them and in turn, reduce the risk of weaker goats getting bullied out of their food.

 Tip #6.
 Train your Goats to Come when Called